plainprogrammer/puppet-denyhosts/README.md

 Platforms
 ---------

-This module has been tested on the following platforms:
+This module has been tested on the following target operating systems:

+* Ubuntu 10.04 LTS (32 & 64)
-* Ubuntu 12.04 LTS
+* Ubuntu 12.04 LTS (32 & 64)

+This modules has also been tested against the following versions of Puppet:

+* 3.0.2
+* 2.7.20
+* 2.6.17

 Requirements
 ------------